Helping You Pursue Justice for Your Lost Loved Ones

 - Do not settle for less than your claim’s true value by accepting the first offer.

 After experiencing a wrongful death, you’re overwhelmed and dealing with grief, but insurance companies aren’t above taking advantage of your vulnerable state.
-Trust a dedicated wrongful death lawyer at Stewart J. Guss, Attorney at Law, to handle the details for you and protect your rights.
+Trust a dedicated wrongful death lawyer at Stewart J. Guss, Injury Accident Lawyers, to handle the details for you and protect your rights.

 Actions to Take Following a Wrongful Death in Katy